 As we mentioned earlier, more often than not, shoppers buy what is easily visible to their eyes.
-Their buying decisions are a combination of what they plan to buy and what is available on the shelf.
-So, how much time retailers spend on their merchandising directly influences their sales rate.
-Presentation matters a lot, especially when it comes to modern trade systems.
+Their buying decisions are a combination of what they plan to buy and product availability on the shelf.
+As a result, the amount of time retailers spend on their merchandising directly influences their sales rate.
+Presentation matters a lot, especially when it comes to the system of modern trade.

 In a survey, it was found that as much as 44% of retailers use manual methods for in-store audits and measuring compliance

-2. Every SKU is Important; Leave None Behind
+2. Know That Every SKU is Important; Leave None Behind

 With thousands of products distributed across an ever-increasing store universe, maintaining brand health takes a lot of time and effort.
 Gathering knowledge about shelf presence or ensuring products are in the right location on a massive scale is something that cannot be achieved through traditional methods.

-But automated image recognition solutions like ShelfWatch can accurately identify and analyze every individual SKU across all stores.
+But automated image recognition solutions like ShelfWatch can accurately identify and analyze individual Stock Keeping Unit (SKU) across stores.
 In a study, it was found that a large FMCG manufacturer saw up to 20% variance when they used image recognition instead of manual methods while measuring share of shelf.
 This is an essential increase when it comes to strategizing for perfect retail execution.